Clustering with Tangles: Algorithmic Framework and Theoretical Guarantees: Proofs

 \subsubsection{Identifying tangles from random cuts is hard}

-Note that all our results for this model rely on the fact that $\Partitions_\CostUpper$ contains \emph{all} cuts of $G$ up to cost $\CostUpper$ rather than just a sample of those cuts.
+Note that all our results for the stochastic block model rely on the fact that $\Partitions_\CostUpper$ contains \emph{all} cuts of $G$ up to cost $\CostUpper$ rather than just a sample of those cuts.
 In practice $\Partitions_\CostUpper$ might consist of many cuts, and so one usually would try to perform some sampling strategy to obtain a `sensible' subset of these cuts.
-The following result shows that sampling from $\Partitions_\CostUpper$ {\bf uniformly at random is not a valid sampling strategy} for this purpose, as one would still be required to draw a sample of size exponential in $\numobjects$.
+The following result shows that sampling from $\Partitions_\CostUpper$ {\bf uniformly at random is not a useful sampling strategy} for this purpose, as one would still be required to draw a sample of size exponential in $\numobjects$.

 Observe that by Theorem~\ref{thm:blockstangles} the blocks define $\Partitions_\CostUpper$-tangles for \emph{any} collection $\Partitions$ of cuts.
 Thus, in order for the two blocks to define distinct tangles it suffices for the sampled set of cuts to contain a single cut which \emph{distinguishes} them -- that is one cut $\{A,A^\complement\}$ such that more than half of $\Objects_1$ lies in $A$ and more than half of $\Objects_2$ lies in $A^\complement$.
 Unfortunately, the number of these \emph{good} cuts is exponentially small compared to the number of cuts up to any given cost $\CostUpper$: